rob-noyes/tip-jar/README.md

 ### Frameworks Used

 This app was made using Reactjs and TailwindCSS.
-Both of these were the first time I have completed a solo porject using them.
+Both of these were the first time I have completed a solo project using them.

 Within React I was focusing on lerning hooks and useState to help make the application run smooth while also having an organized codebase.
 By utilizing TailwindCSS I was able to quickly produce the CSS side, and found that it is a quicker method to create and adapt an app.